AKASHNEGI-github/MCA-Notes/JavaScript.md

 JavaScript is a single-threaded language.
 Because the language specification does not allow the programmer to write code so that the interpreter can run parts of it in parallel in multiple threads or processes.
 Whereas languages like java, go, C++ can make multi-threaded and multi-process programs.

 ### Is JavaScript a compiled or interpreted language
 JavaScript is an interpreted language, not a compiled language.
 An interpreter in the browser reads over the JavaScript code, interprets each line, and runs it.
-Nowadays modern browsers

 ### Is JavaScript a case-sensitive language
 Yes, JavaScript is a case sensitive language.
 The language keywords, variables, function & object names, and any other identifiers must always be typed with a consistent capitalization of letters.